ZhgChg.Li

 thread_ts: "${{ needs.start-message.outputs.ts }}"

-text: ":black_square_for_stop: Packaging deployment has been cancelled.\n\ncc'ed <@${{ inputs.SLACK_USER_ID }}>"
+text: ":black_square_for_stop: Build and deploy cancelled.\n\ncc'ed <@${{ inputs.SLACK_USER_ID }}>"

-Complete Code: CD-Deploy-Form.yml
+Full Code: CD-Deploy-Form.yml

 const slack = new SlackStub(slackBotToken);